business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Source: Amazon

-First published in 1972, this book has stood the test of time and is on a number of must-read lists.
-Not only does this book make you more intelligent with insights on personal and financial success, but it also gives you the plan for developing the traits that will get you what you want.
+First published in 1972, this book has stood the test of time and is on several must-read lists.
+It not only makes you more intelligent with insights on personal and financial success but also gives you a plan for developing the traits that will get you what you want.
 The transformational processes Mandino describes can also help you improve your relationships with all types of people.

 5. The Courage to Write by Ralph Keyes